Meaning & Narrative

 Within the ShiftGrit Core Method™

-Every client we see is moving through the ShiftGrit Core Method™, and that work stays the same from one session to the next: Pattern Theory™, the way it is delivered, and the reconditioning of the limiting belief all advance together as the steady through-line of treatment.
+Every client we work with is moving through the ShiftGrit Core Method™, and that work holds steady from one session to the next: Pattern Theory™, the way it is delivered, and the work to loosen the limiting belief all advance together as the consistent through-line of treatment.
 Narrative Therapy is not part of that constant.
-It is one optional aid our clinicians reach for only when the shape of a person's situation calls for it.
-When a belief like "I am flawed" has been carried for so long that it starts to feel like the whole story of who someone is, our clinicians draw on narrative tools to gently set the person apart from that story, so it can be examined as something they have been living inside of rather than a fact about themselves.
-That bit of distance makes room for the Method™ to keep doing what it always does, getting to the belief underneath the pattern and reconditioning it.
-Later on, we may help a client notice and gather the moments their old story used to overlook, so the new outlook has lived experiences to stand on.
-Brought in this way, Narrative Therapy supports the Core Method™ where it helps and steps back where it does not.
-It is an enhancement we add selectively, never a replacement for the work the Method™ carries from start to finish.
+It is one evidence-based approach our clinicians may draw on when the shape of a person's situation calls for it, brought in alongside the Core Method™ as a complementary way of working.
+When a belief like "I am flawed" has been carried so long that it begins to read like the whole account of who someone is, our clinicians can draw on narrative tools to help name that account as something a person has been living inside of, so it can be looked at as a told story rather than a settled fact.
+Treating it as one telling among possible others is intended to open a little authorial distance, and that space is designed to sit comfortably beside the Method™ as it works to reach the belief underneath the pattern.
+Later, we may help a client notice and collect the moments their earlier account tended to leave out of the record, so a steadier outlook has lived experiences to be written from.
+Brought in this way, Narrative Therapy is meant to complement the Core Method™ where it fits.
+It is an integration option a clinician may bring, drawn on in concert with the work the Method™ carries through treatment.

 Illustrative example